 In school we also have a team of children from Year 6 who are our E-Safety champions and are led by Mrs O’Neill.
 The E-Safety champions are now part of our newly formed Stay Safe Team.
 As with our school council, we believe that by involving children in ideas and decisions that directly affect them, then they are happier with the outcomes.
 In the four years that our school has had E-Safety champions, the children have been involved in developing an agreement for mobile phones in school (which is well established in Years 5 and 6), organising and promoting a competition, and contributing to rewriting our E-Safety rules.
 The children have also been involved the planning and delivery of assemblies for KS2 children to promote the E-Safety requirements of our Computing curriculum.

-For the last two years, our E-Safety champions have had the opportunity to attend training sessions organised by Cheshire Police School Liaison Officers.
+For the last three years, our E-Safety champions have had the opportunity to attend training sessions organised by Cheshire Police Safer Schools and Young People Partnership.
 During the sessions, the children work with pupils from other primary schools as well as receiving help and advice from the police officers involved.

 Some useful websites are listed below.
 Some of the sites have information just for parents, carers or teachers and others have interactive areas and information for children too.
 Please take a look yourself first then maybe explore some of the sites together.

 Child Exploitation and Online Protection Centre – ceop.police.uk

 NSPCC – http://www.nspcc.org.uk

 Kidsmart – www.kidsmart.org.uk

 BBC – http://www.bbc.co.uk/cbbc/curations/stay-safe

 Cybersmile Foundation – http://www.cybersmile.org